Below we explain the complex mixing of light on screens and ink on paper to create different shades, intensities and hues of colour.

 CMYK or cyan, magenta, yellow and black are the primary colours used in the print process when printing a full colour image.
 Have a look at your colour desktop printer and you will see the same colours used.
 Images for use in print should be saved as CMYK files.

-If you would like to understand more, have any questions or would like to discuss a requirement, please contact our team or have a look at our print production capabilities to see how we might help you.
+If you would like to understand more about the printing process and how it works, have any questions or would like to discuss a requirement, please contact our team or have a look at our print production capabilities to see how we might help you.